On this page:

 A new siding installation can cost between $6,000 and $25,000, varying in price depending on the size of your home and materials used, but most spend around $12,000 to side a 2,000 square foot home.
 Learn more about the types of materials available and the factors that affect the cost of installation.

 Siding Replacement or Repair?

-When replacing siding get multiple quotes and ask contractors for recent references.
+Before replacing siding, it is important to get multiple quotes and ask contractors for recent references.
 Verify that contractors are licensed and insured, and check out their online reviews.
-Get free estimates from a local siding installers.
+Get free estimates from local home exterior installers.

 Types of Siding Materials

-There are lots of different options for siding materials, and you should choose a desired style to match your personal style and enhance your home’s curb appeal.
-Budget, style, durability, and maintenance are all deciding factors when choosing the right siding for your home.
+There are lots of different options for siding materials, and you should choose a desired style to match your home’s appearance and enhance its curb appeal.
+Budget, style, durability, and maintenance are all deciding factors when choosing the right material for your home.

 Cedar Shake Siding

 Cedar shakes offer a unique texture and an attractive look.
-Cedar shake siding usually costs $4 to $8 per ft2 for labor and materials to install, but adding a finish such as paint can add to that cost.
+Cedar shake siding usually costs $6 to $18 per sq ft for labor and materials to install, but adding a finish such as paint can add to that cost.